Blog

 The Lost Gate of Kat Hing Wai Village

 For centuries, the villagers of Kat Hing Wai lived in contentment.
 The Tang clan settled in the Yuen Long area as early as the Song dynasty.
 The Tang villagers were the first settlers in this area of the New Territories.
-When the last Emperor of
+When the last Emperor of Southern Song fled to Hong Kong and ruled in exile, the Tang clan gave him shelter.
+One of the Emperor’s aunts married a man of the clan.

 All That Taz – The Launceston City Park and the Old Umbrella Shop